Smart Option Student Loan® for Career Training

 footnote Borrow responsibly

 We encourage students and families to start with savings, grants, scholarships, and federal student loans to pay for college.
-Students and families should evaluate all anticipated monthly loan payments, and how much the student expects to earn in the future, before considering a private student loan.
+Evaluate all anticipated monthly loan payments, and how much the student expects to earn in the future, before considering a private student loan.

 footnote Loans for Undergraduate & Career Training Students are not intended for graduate students and are subject to credit approval, identity verification, signed loan documents, and school certification.
 Student must attend a participating school.
 Student or cosigner must meet the age of majority in their state of residence.
 Students who are not U.S. citizens or U.S. permanent residents must reside in the U.S., attend school in the U.S., apply with a creditworthy cosigner (who must be a U.S. citizen or U.S. permanent resident), and provide an unexpired government-issued photo ID.
 Requested loan amount must be at least $1,000.